 If Woolliscrofts Solicitors deal with your complaint within eight weeks you have the right to escalate your complaint to the Legal Ombudsman once we have made it clear that we have issued our final response to your complaint.

-The Legal Ombudsman has strict time limits and if you fail to abide by those time limits it is unlikely that the Legal Ombudsman will investigate your complaint.
-Any complaint to the Legal Ombudsman must usually be made within 6 months of receiving a Final Response to your Complaint(s) from this Practice AND no later than 6 years from when the problem giving rise to your complaint occurred or 3 years from when you should reasonably have become aware of the issues(s) giving rise to your Complaint(s).
+The Scheme Rules of the Legal Ombudsman contain time limits of relevance to the complaints which will be ordinarily accepted for investigation and if you fail to abide by those time limits it is unlikely that the Legal Ombudsman will investigate your complaint.
+Any complaint to the Legal Ombudsman must usually be made within 6 months of receiving a Final Response to your Complaint(s) from this Practice AND no later than one year from when the problem giving rise to your complaint occurred or one year from when you should reasonably have become aware of the issues(s) giving rise to your Complaint(s).
 In any event, the Legal Ombudsman will not accept Complaints where the act / omission or date of awareness were before 6th October 2010.